Darisia/SASCRiP/README.md

 Optional parameters
 --------------------

-output_directory (str):            Path to the output directory where all generated files and dircetories will be saved
+output_directory_path (str):       Path to the output directory where all generated files and dircetories will be saved

-output_log_matrix (str):           Indicate whether to additionally store the gene expression values per cell in an mtx matrix
+output_log_matrix (bool):          Indicate whether to additionally store the gene expression values per cell in an mtx matrix

-output_count_matrix (str):         Indicate whether to additionally store the corrected UMI counts in an mtx matrix
+output_count_matrix (bool):        Indicate whether to additionally store the corrected UMI counts in an mtx matrix

-ENSG_gname38_path (str):           Path to the file that will allow the conversion of ENSG gene names to HGNC gene symbols (within the seurat object) if required
+transcripts_to_genes_files (str):  Path to the transcripts-to-genes mapping file that will allow ENSG gene names to be converted into corresponding HGNC gene symbols (within the seurat object) if required

 **additional_sctransform_arguments (dict):  Additional parameters (with key words) that should be passed to Seurat's SCTransform function - which additionally passes the parameters to the original stransform::vst function.
 In order to use parameter - the additional parameters to be passed should be in the form of a python dictionary where the key word is the parameter name (str) and the value is the given parameter value (in it's correct data type) - *see example below